maxregnerklos/Greentea/User-Guide/Frequently-Asked-Questions.md

 #### Is Greentea OS a GNU/Linux distro?

-No. It is an independent OS, without Linux kernel.
+No. It is an independent OS, and isn't based on top of Linux.

 #### What makes Greentea OS so unique?

 ***From developer perspective:*** safety-first OS, aimed at strict isolation and code verification.
-To achieve those goals, we created new kernel for it — Tofita, and programming language - Hexa.
+To achieve those goals, we created new engine for it — Tofita, and programming language - Hexa.

 ***From user perspective:*** apps cannot break the system or make it slow.
 System updates are fast and not annoying.